kennycason/kennycason/posts/2023-08-02-tank-bot-raspberry-pi.markdown

 #### 3. Remote Control via RF24

 The Hexapod Spider Bot uses two NRF24L01+ wireless transceivers for communication.
-I wanted to re-implement the RF24 code in Python but encountered issues that I couldn't seem to resolve.
+I initially attempted to re-implement the RF24 code in Python but encountered issues that I couldn't seem to resolve.
-Next I decided to try out C++, which I surprisingly had success.
+Subsequently, I decided to try out C++, with which I surprisingly had success.
-The rough code can be found <a href="https://github.com/kennycason/robot-tank/blob/main/server-cpp-rf24/tank.cpp" target="blank">here</a>
+The (very) rough code can be found <a href="https://github.com/kennycason/robot-tank/blob/main/server-cpp-rf24/tank.cpp" target="blank">here</a>.

-Here are some videos demonstrations
+Here are some videos demonstrations:

 - <a href="https://youtu.be/6S9yTzM_i-E" target="blank">C++ RF24 Remote Control Strobe Light</a>
 - <a href="https://youtu.be/8EaiuuxGgu4" target="blank">C++ RF24 Remote Control Driving</a>
 - <a href="https://youtu.be/CmxOhek5jog" target="blank">C++ RF24 Receive Signal Success</a>

-#### 4. Tank Client / Server via REST API
+#### 4. Tank Client/Server via REST API

-After working with RF24 a bit, I began to suspect that there was an easier way.
+After working with RF24 a bit, I started to think that there could be an easier way.
-The plan:
+The plan is as follows:

-- Build a core Tank library to make interacting with the Tank easier.
+- Build a core Tank library to simplify interactions with the Tank.
-- Build a Http Web Server using Flask to run on the Raspberry Pi.
+- Construct an HTTP web server using Flask to run on the Raspberry Pi.
-- Using Python due to the large number of libraries available for ML, NLP, GPIO, OpenCV, Flask, etc.
+- Use Python due to ease-of-use and the plethora of libraries available for ML, NLP, GPIO, OpenCV, Flask, etc.
-- Build multiple Tank Clients: CLI, PostMan, React App, PyGame + PS5 Controller.
+- Develop multiple Tank clients: CLI, PostMan, React App, PyGame + PS5 Controller.

 ##### tank.py